 Organise the items that have survived the cull into groups.
 How you do this is up to you, but it might be based on product type and purpose, on how often you use the item, or on how its size will work best for your space.

 Top tip: If you're not sure where to start, choose a big item, like the lawnmower, and plan how you will fit everything else around it.

 An empty shed is a rare thing.
 Take advantage of this and evaluate the space, then consider what storage solutions are open to you.
 If you have plenty of sturdy wall space then a whole wall of shed shelving (whether wall-hung or floor-standing) could be a good option.
 If space is tight then you may want to line the walls and ceiling with hooks and tool racks, and use stackable boxes instead.
 Whichever you choose, ensure the shed's structure can take the strain.

 4. Keep frequently used items accessible

 Create a group of those smaller items you use most often, and plan to keep them to the front of the shed, so you can grab them easily and get gardening instantly.

-This handy tool storage from Garden Solutions at Not On The High Street has plenty of pouches to store all your smaller garden paraphernalia and will take up minimal space.
+This handy canvas tool storage from Garden Solutions has plenty of pouches to store all your smaller garden paraphernalia and will take up minimal space.
 It also doubles as a stool for when tackling that unruly buddleia all gets too much.
+Available at Not On The High Street.

 5. Use adjustable shelving